SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ## Harder scifi

 I reckon you can take *Remembrance of Earth's Past* as poetic allegory.
-I am damn sure this is not what Lui Cixin was thinking, but I'm telling you this is one way I can absorb the whole idea looming in *Three Body Problem*.
+I am damn sure this is not what Liu Cixin was thinking, but I'm telling you this is one way I can absorb the whole idea looming in *Three Body Problem*.
 Which metaphors then?
 Well, you can say "Capitalism does not exist, and never will exist".
 But that's almost too comical.